Library hours are currently Monday through Thursday 9am-6pm, Fridays 9am-5pm, and Saturdays 10am-2pm.

-Returns must come back to the libraries through the book drops.
-We will not be accepting returns within the building.
-In accordance with CDC guidelines, the items returned will be quarantined for 4 days before they will be checked in and returned to the shelves.
+We appreciate items that are being returned to be placed in the book drop outside of the building.
+In accordance with CDC guidelines, the items returned will be quarantined before they will be checked in and returned to the shelves.
 This means that these items will remain on your account until after the quarantine, but they will be backdated to the date of return when they are checked in.

 At this time, we are unable to accept donations of books, magazines, etc. at any of our locations.
 We appreciate you thinking of us and, if you can hold onto those items, we would be happy to accept them once we resume our full services.

 Please call your nearest branch if your card has expired.

 We will continue to move forward based on any new guidelines from Gov. Abbott or our county officials.

 - CDC updated information about the Coronavirus (COVID-19)

 - Montgomery County Coronavirus Response Hub updated information, maps, and resources about the coronavirus response in Montgomery County.